al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 - Best results on #1, #3 and #7
 - Shows that investing early resulted in better gains (note this is for this particular index and for this time period)
-- There is a slight advantage for lump sum investing (# 1), but note that lump sum investing is time sensitive and the early ADC yeld nearly the same returns (#7)
+- There is a slight advantage for lump sum investing (# 1), but note that lump sum investing is time sensitive and the early DCA yeld nearly the same returns (#7)
-- Changing the volume and period of ADC didn't change considerably the gains, more important was to do it earlier. (but would be worth to investigate this further).
+- Changing the volume and period of DCA didn't change considerably the gains, more important was to do it earlier. (but would be worth to investigate this further).
 - Winner?
 As long as investment is early, this is not showing a big difference between approaches.
-- Maybe worth trying a smarter variation of ADC that takes into account the market direction and adjusts investment volume and frequency accordingly.
+- Maybe worth trying a smarter variation of DCA that takes into account the market direction and adjusts investment volume and frequency accordingly.

 <br>